estherkimani/portfolio/README.md

-This roject showcases the basics of HTML and CSS in designing a personal portfolio.
+This project showcases the basics of HTML and CSS in designing a personal portfolio.

-I have incorporated divs, ids, classes and styling features
+I have incorporated divs, ids, classes and styling features in CSS